NathanYo/nathanyo.github.io/about.md

 Student, Computer Science and Engineering
 -----------------------------------------

-Nathan Yocum is a student studying computer science and engineering at the [University of Nevada][https://www.unr.edu/cse/].
+Nathan Yocum is a student studying computer science and engineering at the [University of Nevada][cse].
 He has a strong focus in mathematics with additional coursework in statistics and Abstract Algebra.

 Work Experience
 ---------------